 According to Statista (2023), from a total of 5,640 monetary financial institutions available in European Union countries in 2023, the credit institutions (banks), represented the majority (87.8%).
 Therefore, the European financial system is still dominated by banks in terms of financial institutions.
-Even so, the current paper searches for Granger causality not only between banking proxies and economic growth but also between capital market and economic growth.
+Even so, the current paper searches for Granger causality not only between banking proxies and economic growth but also between capital market proxies and economic growth.
 These two could play a complementary role in financing the economy.
-While it is commonly thought that bank loans are essential for an economic growth in the European Union countries?
+While it is commonly thought that bank loans are essential for an economy, is there actually a Granger causal relationship between the banking sector and economic growth in the European Union countries?
 What about the capital market?
 If yes, which would be the significant financial measures that might sustain the presence of causality?

 The academic and non-academic understanding of the relationship between finance and economic growth suffered some changes over time.
 The conclusions and empirical results are inconsistent across nations and regions, time spans, periods of crisis, and vary significantly across methodologies and interpretations (Pagano, 1993).
 The literature reveals a variety of opinions on key aspects of the nexus, including direction, significance, and the mechanisms and channels of causality.
-While there is plenty of evidence of a uni-directional causality from finance to growth in the specialized literature, for some economies there is also evidence of bidirectional causality or even cases of missing causality.
+While there is plenty of evidence of a uni-directional causality from finance to growth in the specialized literature, for some economies there is also evidence of bi-directional causality or even cases of missing causality.
 In this study, we focus on testing the causality between finance and growth in European Union countries, and the interpretation is based on the empirical results of Vector-Error Correction (VEC) and cointegration methodology, with Granger causality tests.
-The analysis at the individual country level allows us to differentiate 3 categories of national economies: 11 countries, the ones with significant banking proxies that Granger cause growth, other 10 countries with capital market proxies that are in causal relationship with growth, and, the third category, 6 national economies growth.
+The analysis at the individual country level allows us to differentiate 3 categories of national economies: 11 countries, the ones with significant banking proxies that Granger cause growth, other 10 countries with capital market proxies that are in causal relationship with growth, and, the third category, 6 national economies with both banking and stock market being statistically significant in Granger causing economic growth.

 Thus, we provide evidence that a higher level of productivity and economic growth can be achieved through promoted access and availability of financial markets and institutions in European Union countries.
 When these are in proper functioning, they could reduce economic volatility, absorb shocks, and promote economic resilience.
-We support the early well-known state, that efficient resource allocation and innovation are crucial in the process of creating opportunities, not only for individuals in fostering savings, and investments but also for the governments (Schumpeter, 1911; Eliott, 2021).
+We support the early well-known state, that efficient resource allocation and innovation are crucial in the process of creating opportunities, not only for individuals in fostering savings, and investments but also for the governments - Schumpeter (1911), apud Eliott (2017).